-Saturday, February 10, 2024
+Saturday, 10 February 2024

 Malaysia, February 12. - 24.
 2023

-We had chosen to stay in an apartement in the city center in a building called Eaton residences, just 10 minutes walk from Bukit Bintang and the Pavilion Shopping Mall, for our first night in Malaysia.
-As we arrived early, the apartment was not ready for check-in yet, so we left our luggage at the reception and went to discover the city and find something to eat.
+We stayed at an apartment in Eaton Residences, just a 10-minute walk from Bukit Bintang and the Pavilion Shopping Mall.
+As we arrived early, the apartment was not ready, so we left our luggage and went exploring.

 Rooftop